Yann39/cyk-grammar-parser/README.md

 ![Tree example picture](doc/tree_example.png?raw=true "Tree example")

-There are multiple possible trees for some grammars, the program will show always the same as the algorithm always takes the first value that it finds for a couple of terms.
+There are multiple possible trees for some grammars, however the program will show always the same tree, as the algorithm always takes the first value that it finds for a couple of terms.

 ## Licence